maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

-Drawing a *real* map, that is, a map where all the points, lines, and shapes are in their proper location, is no different than drawing the maps we drew in chapter - But now, we will use our GPS points and tracks, and our Walking Papers, to draw similar maps at their correct locations on the planet.
+Drawing a *real* map, that is, a map where all the points, lines, and shapes are in their proper location, is no different than drawing the maps we drew in chapter - But now, we will use our GPS points and tracks, and our Field Papers, to draw similar maps at their correct locations on the planet.

 In this chapter we will learn how to edit the map on OpenStreetMap and